thevasudevgupta/bigbird/README.md

 ---

-In this block post, we will try to answer those questions.
-But first, let's give some background on how attention works.
+In this blog post, we will try to answer those questions.

 ### What tokens to attend?